-- 1. Students who meet the score standards for ACT, SAT, STAAR, TAKS or TAAS tests may be exempt from TSI assessment standards in a specific skill area if the tests have been taken within the approved time frame.
+- 1. Students who meet the score standards for ACT, SAT, STAAR, TAKS or TAAS tests may be exempt in a specific skill area if the tests have been taken within the approved time frame.
 Students must provide official scores to the Testing Center prior to enrollment in order to qualify for this exemption.
 For a list of qualifying scores please visit the Testing Center website. - 2.
 A student who has graduated with an associate or baccalaureate degree from an institution of higher education. - 3.
-A student who transfers to an institution from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level coursework as determined by the receiving institution. - 4.
-A student who has previously attended any institution and has been determined to have met readiness standards by that institution.
-For students meeting non-algebra-intensive readiness standards in mathematics as defined in \$4.59(d)(1)(B) of title 19 part (relating to Determination of Readiness to Perform Entry-Level Freshman Coursework), institutions may choose to require additional preparatory coursework/interventions for algebra-intensive courses, including MATH 1314/1324/1414 (or their local equivalent). - A student who is enrolled in a certificate program of one year or less (Level-One certificates, 42 or fewer semester credit hours or the equivalent) at a public junior college, a public technical institute, or a public state college. - 6.
-A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving for at least three years preceding enrollment. - 7.
-A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a
+A student who transfers to an institution from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level coursework as determined by the receiving institution. - A student who has previously attended any institution and has been determined to have met readiness standards by that institution.
+For students meeting non-algebra-intensive readiness standards in mathematics as defined in §4.59(d)(1)(B) of title 19 part (relating to Determination of Readiness to Perform Entry-Level Freshman Coursework), institutions may choose to require additional preparatory coursework/interventions for algebraintensive courses, including MATH 1314/1324/1414 (or their local equivalent). - 5.
+A student who is enrolled in a certificate program of one year or less (Level-One certificates, 42 or fewer semester credit hours or the equivalent) at a public junior college, a public technical institute, or a public state college. - 6.
+A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving for at least three years preceding enrollment.

-- member of a reserve component of the armed forces of the United States. - 8.
-A student who successfully completes a college preparatory course under Texas Education Code §28.014 is exempt for a period of twenty four months from the date of high school graduation with respect to the content area of the course.
+- 7. A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States. - 8.
+A student who successfully completes a college preparatory course under Texas Education Code \$28.014 is exempt for a period of twenty four months from the date of high school graduation with respect to the content area of the course.
 This exemption applies only at the institution of higher education that partners with the school district in which the student is enrolled to provide the course.
-Additionally, an institution of higher education may enter into a Memorandum of Understanding with a partnering institution of higher education to accept the exemption for the college preparatory course.
+Additionally, an institution of higher education may enter into a Memorandum of Understanding with a partnering institution of higher education to accept the exemption for the college preparatory course. - 9.
+A student who meets the college readiness benchmark on the state's approved high school equivalency (HSE) exam.
+The HSE exemption is valid up to five years from the date of testing.